IjzerenHein/famous-flex/tutorials/FlexScrollView.md

 });
 ```

-Whenever the user pulls on header or footer (the pull down height is 2x the height of the renderable), the `refresh` event is emitted:
+Whenever the user pulls on header or footer, the `refresh` event is emitted:

 ```javascript
 scrollView.on('refresh', function(event) {